 So where to begin?
-First, insist on actualinsights.
-There are common traps that even seasoned marketers fall into when trying to craft insight statements.
+First, insist on actual insights.
+There are a few common traps that even seasoned marketers fall into when trying to craft insight statements.
 One example is mistaking a reverse benefit (“Wouldn’t it be nice if…”) for an insight.
-“Crafting a testable insight starts by stripping out the benefits-in-disguise,” says Writer and Director of Operations Liza Babcock.
+“Crafting a testable insight starts by stripping out the benefits-in-disguise,” says Writer and Creative Director Liza Babcock.
 “Any time I see ‘I want’ or ‘I need’ in a statement, I step back and look for what is behind that want—to find the ‘because’ or ‘so what?’ in it.”
-Another regular issue to avoid is the tendency to trade insights for mere platitudes that leave the reader bored and thinking “duh,” after reading them.
+Another issue to avoid is the tendency to trade insights for mere platitudes that leave the reader bored and thinking “duh,” after reading them.

 To move beyond these tendencies, consider these guidelines to make sure you’re executing a good insight:

 Finally, take the time to get it right when it comes to constructing insights.
 Do your research.
 Talk to consumers.
 And then frame your insight statements in light of those learnings:

 Writing a great insight is a real art-form.
 When done well, it should sound spot-on, ring true and appear effortless.
 But as with any art, it’s only achieved with hard work and a skilled hand.
 Do it correctly, and your insight work has the ability to transform your concepts into a true masterpiece.

 So what's next?
 Read on to learn How To Leverage A Consumer Insight.

 Ever wonder what matters to Millennials?
 Read 6 Millennial Insights You Can't Ignore.

 ©2018 Ideas To Go, Inc. All rights reserved.